NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/parameters.md

 ## Operation Mode

 This setting configures the Operation Mode of the Rubix IO Module.
-* When using a wired RS485 Modbus network the IO Module should be configured to RS485 Wired Mode.
+* When using a wired RS485 Modbus network the Rubix IO Module should be configured to RS485 Wired Mode.
-* When using Wireless Modbus over LoRa, the IO Module should be configured to LoRa Wireless Mode (LoRa wireless is only available on LR type IO Modules).
+* When using Wireless Modbus over LoRa, the Rubix IO Module should be configured to LoRa Wireless Mode (LoRa wireless is only available on the Rubix IO ending with the model number of LR).
-* When using the IO Module as a wireless Modbus Passthrough (to extend to a wired 3rd party Modbus device via LoRa wireless), the IO Module should be configured to RS485 -> LoRa Passthrough Mode (LoRa wireless is only available on LR type IO Modules).
+* When using the Rubix IO Module as a wireless Modbus Passthrough (to extend to a wired 3rd party Modbus device via LoRa wireless), the Rubix IO Module should be configured to RS485 -> LoRa Passthrough Mode (LoRa wireless is only available on the Rubix IO ending with the model number of LR).

 ## Device ID/Address